Draped ionian Kore

 Despite the rather small size of the statue, the sculptor has achieved a remarkable level of artistry, as evidenced by the overall harmony and the rendering of the small details.

 Several statues of korai can be related to this figure, by either attitude or clothing.
 They come generally from the Greek cities of Asia Minor and mostly from Samos and Miletus; typologically and stylistically, there are many common features between these works.

 This figure belongs to the same typological tradition as the famous statues of maidens dedicated by Cheramyes to the Heraion of Samos (sanctuary to the goddess Hera) and as those of the Geneleos Group, located in the same place.
 Among the closest parallels, one should especially mention some votive reliefs with female figures discovered at Miletus, as well as a small kore that appeared on the Munich market and probably originated in the same city.

-Through these comparisons, it is possible to estimate the dating of this figure to the middle of the 6th century B.C. and to suggest its likely provenance from eastern
+Through these comparisons, it is possible to estimate the dating of this figure to the middle of the 6th century B.C. and to suggest its likely provenance from eastern Greece.

 On korai and Ionian sculpture in general, see:

 BIELEFELD E., Ein ostgriechischer Koren-Torso, in Wandlungen: Studien zur antiken und neueren Kunst: Festschrift für E. Homann Wedeking, 1975, pp. 53-56 (statuette from the Munich market).

 BLÜMEL C., Die archaisch-griechischen Skulpturen der Staatlichen Museen zu Berlin, Berlin, 1963, pp. 49-50, nos.
 44-46 (Milesian reliefs).